SharpAdb/AdvancedSharpAdbClient/README.md

 static void Main(string[] args)
 {
     ...
-    client.ClearInput(device, 25); // The second argument is to specify the maximum number of characters to be erased ...
+    adbClient.ClearInput(deviceData, 25); // The second argument is to specify the maximum number of characters to be erased ...
 }
 ```